locka99/cpp-to-rust-book/src/features_of_rust/literals.md

 let d = 12E+99_E64;
 ```

 One quirk with floating point numbers is the decimal point is used for float assignments but it's also used for member and function invocation.
-So you can't say 2.f32 since it thinks you are referencing f32 on 2.
-Instead syntax requires you to say 2.f32 or alter how you declare the type, e.g. "let v: f32 = 2.;".
+So you can't say `2.f32` since it thinks you are referencing f32 on 2.
+Instead syntax requires you to say `2.f32` or alter how you declare the type, e.g. `let v: f32 = 2.;`.

 ## Booleans

-Booleans are simply true or false.
+Boolean literals are simply `true` or `false`.

 ```rust
 true